chrishuges/protocolsWetLab/relatedToProteomics/rnaProteomePolysomesImmunopurify.md

 ### 3.3 Protocol

 Prior to starting, prepare sufficient Lysis buffer A and B for all of the samples to be processed.
 Make sure you have a Thermoblock heated to +95C or greater.
 Pre-chill the ultracentrifuge and a benchtop centrifuge to +6C.
 Weigh out the CAA and Urea powders into tubes, but don't reconstitute until just before you will use them.
-Prepare 6 tubes for each sample to be processed (one for RNA - 1.5mL tube, one for protein - 2mL tube, one for IP - 1.5mL tube, and 2 for polysomes - 1.5mL tubes).
+Prepare 12 tubes for each sample to be processed (two for lysate - 1.5mL tube, one for RNA - 1.5mL tube, one for protein - 2mL tube, 4 for IPs - 1.5mL tubes, and 4 for polysomes - 1.5mL tubes).

-1. To each protein tube, add 10uL of Nuclease mix and 75uL of Lysis buffer A. To each RNA tube, add 375uL of RNA Lysis buffer (from Zymo kit).
+1. To each protein tube, add 10uL of Nuclease mix.
+To each RNA tube, add 375uL of Trizol Lysis buffer (from Zymo kit).
 2. To each cell pellet harvested previously, add 400uL of Lysis buffer A and pipette mix.
-2. Transfer 25uL of this total lysate to an RNA tube containing 375uL of RNA lysis buffer.
+2. Transfer 25uL of this total lysate to an RNA tube containing 375uL of Trizol lysis buffer.
 Vortex mix and freeze at -80C.
 3. Transfer 75uL of this total lysate to a protein tube containing the nuclease mix and lysis buffer and pipette mix.
 Incubate for 10-minutes at +24C.
 4. During this incubation, transfer the total lysate to a centrifuge and spin at 5,000g for 5-minutes at +6C.
 5. After the spin, transfer the supernatant to a fresh 1.5mL tube and discard the nuclei pellet.
 Place on ice for now.
-6. After the protein incubation is finished, add 50uL of Lysis buffer B to the protein lysate and pipette mix.
+6. After the protein incubation is finished, add 25uL of Lysis buffer B to the protein lysate and pipette mix.
 7. Place the protein lysate in the pre-heated Thermoblock at +95C and incubate for 5-minutes.
 8. During this incubation, transfer 125uL of the clarified lysate to the IP tube and add 5ug of your target antibody (for an IgG, prepare a non-tag expressing line alongside, or use a small aliquot of the lysate combined from all three replicates).
 Incubate for 1-hour at +24C with end-over-end rotation.
 9. Remove the protein lysate from the Thermoblock and let sit at +24C for 10-minutes.
 Quick-spin the tubes at low speed to remove any condensation from the lid (e.g. 250g for 30 seconds).